🥕 Explore South Australia's world-class food culture with Cooee Tours · Plan your Adelaide trip →

 Best Picks: Seasonal fruits and vegetables at their peak.
 South Australian produce like Riverland citrus, Adelaide Hills apples, Barossa asparagus, and local tomatoes are exceptional.
 Many stallholders source directly from local farms.

 Tip: Shop multiple stalls and compare.
 Prices and quality vary.
-Don't be afraid to ask for tastings or advice on ripeness.
+Ask for tastings or advice on ripeness — stallholders love the conversation.

 Best Picks: South Australian cheeses from Udder Delights, Woodside Cheese, and Alexandrina Cheese.
-The Smelly Cheese Shop has the best selection and expert staff.
+The Smelly Cheese Shop has the best selection and most knowledgeable staff.

-Best Picks: Traditional sourdough, European-style breads, and pastries.
-Many bakeries deliver fresh daily.
+Best Picks: Traditional sourdough, European-style breads, croissants, and pastries.
+Many bakeries deliver fresh daily from dedicated artisan producers.

-Tip: Arrive early for best selection.
-Bread sells out quickly on weekends.
+Tip: Arrive early for the best selection — bread sells out quickly on Saturday mornings.

-Best Picks: South Australian seafood including King George whiting, Coffin Bay oysters, Spencer Gulf prawns, and Port Lincoln tuna.
+Best Picks: South Australian seafood including King George whiting, Coffin Bay oysters, Spencer Gulf prawns, and Port Lincoln tuna — some of the finest in the world.

 Tip: Tuesday and Friday have the freshest deliveries.
-Ask fishmongers for preparation advice.
+Ask fishmongers for preparation advice — they're excellent at helping with unfamiliar species.

 Best Picks: German-style sausages, Italian smallgoods, and premium cuts.
-Many butchers offer custom cuts and marinating services.
+Many butchers offer custom cuts, marinating, and seasoning services.

-Must-Try: Mettwurst, kransky sausages, house-made bacon, and aged beef.
+Must-Try: Mettwurst, kransky sausages, house-made bacon, and aged beef cuts from the specialist butchers.

 🌍 International Ingredients

-Best Picks: Asian ingredients (fresh noodles, dumplings, spices), Mediterranean staples (olives, oils, preserved lemons), and Middle Eastern goods (spices, preserved foods, specialty grains).
+Best Picks: Asian ingredients (fresh noodles, dumplings, spices), Mediterranean staples (olives, oils, preserved lemons), and Middle Eastern goods (specialty spices, preserved foods, grains).

-Tip: Perfect for recreating restaurant dishes at home with authentic ingredients.
+Tip: Perfect for recreating restaurant dishes at home with genuinely authentic ingredients at excellent prices.

 Saturday Morning Market Adventure